 Sometimes, no matter how much planning and scheduling we do, life has other plans for us.
-For those days, it’s good to have a plan b figured out, so you don’t have to skip your workout altogether.
+For those days, it’s good to have a plan b figured out so you don’t have to skip your workout altogether.
 Investing in some dumbells, a yoga mat, and a jump rope can allow you to have a great workout in a minimal amount of space.

 Make It Fun

-Finding a workout you really enjoy doing, will make sticking to your routine so much easier.
+Finding a workout you really enjoy doing will make sticking to your routine so much easier.
 Dance classes, group fitness, or budding up with friends are all fun options.
 Having a workout partner also adds an extra layer of motivation and accountability.
 Not to mention the encouragement you can offer each other on days you’re sluggish.
 If you can find something that you look forward to doing or a person you want to spend time with, exercise won’t feel like a chore to avoid.

 You Can’t Out-Exercise A Bad Diet

 A food journal isn’t very fun, but it is very useful when it comes down to keeping track of what you eat every day.
 You’ll be able to get a clear picture of where adjustments and improvements can be made.
 I do believe that it’s important to have treats sometimes.
-There’s no reason to deny yourself, and will most likely do more harm than good in the long run.
-If you have a day that you do overindulge, don’t beat yourself up over it, it happens to us all at various points.
+There’s no reason to deny yourself and will most likely do more harm than good in the long run.
+If you have a day that you do overindulge, don’t beat yourself up over it; it happens to us all at various points.
 Just try and get back to your healthy routine as soon as possible.

 Reward Your Milestones

 I’m a big believer in celebrating all of your wins, both big and small.
-Acknowledging your milestones and accomplishments helps to get you motivated to keep going and gives you a sense of pride in your hard work.
+Acknowledging your milestones and accomplishments helps motivate you to keep going and gives you a sense of pride in your hard work.
 A new pair of running shoes or a cute new workout outfit are rewards that will have you excited to go exercise again.
 A massage or spa day are both nice ways to relax and celebrate all your hard work!